 Non-owner employers may also find this course of action necessary to prevent the employer from taking steps to shift the tax liability to the non-owner employee.

-There are a number of ways that employers try to shift the liability to non-owner employees.
+There are a number of ways that employers try to shift liability to non-owner employees.
 For example, employers may promise to pay the tax by entering into a settlement agreement or an offer-in-compromise for less than the full amount of tax owed.
-In the event that the settlement or offer is accepted it is likely that the IRS will then pursue the non-owner employee for remainder of the unpaid tax liability.
+In the event that the settlement or offer is accepted, it is likely that the IRS will then pursue the non-owner employee for the remainder of the unpaid tax liability.

 Similarly, employers may promise to pay the tax by agreeing to an installment agreement with the sole aim of buying time to conceal assets.
 Once the assets are sufficiently concealed the employer may simply go out of business, leaving the non-owner employee on the hook for the remaining unpaid taxes.

 Employers may also attempt to halt the IRS’s collections efforts with the aim of encouraging the IRS to pursue the employee before the assessment and/or collections statute of limitations expires as to the employee.
-Employers may be able to do this by seeking a collections due process (CDP) hearing at a time when the CDP hearing will not begin before the assessment and/or collections statute of limitations for the employee runs.
+Employers may be able to do this by requesting a collections due process (“CDP”) hearing at a time when the CDP hearing will not begin before the assessment and/or collections statute of limitations for the employee runs.

 Employees Can Fight Back